EkType/Mukta/README.md

 ## Building the font from source

-Please follow the instructions given in the `sources.txt` file.
+Please follow the instructions given in the `SOURCE.md` file.

 ## Getting Involved